yinkangning0124/yinkangning0124/README.md

 <!--
 - 🤔 I’m looking for help with ...
 -->
-- 💬 Ask me about anything you are interested in.
+- 💬 Ask me about anything you are interested in me.
 - 📫 How to reach me: yinkn2022@shanghaitech.edu.cn